Digital Ambulance Chasers? Law Firms Send Ads To Patients' Phones Inside ERs

 Directing ads at people for seeking medical care is really a kind of digital harassment, Healey says.

-"We just want to make sure that companies aren't exploiting information in violating of existing privacy laws with respect to health information that's so sensitive," she says.
+"We just want to make sure that companies aren't exploiting information in violation of existing privacy laws with respect to health information that's so sensitive," she says.

 Most consumers realize that their phones are basically a tracking device, says Bill McGeveran, an attorney who teaches Internet and technology law at the University of Minnesota.
 It is one thing to feel targeted in a grocery store, he says, but it feels far more intrusive when it creeps into other parts of daily life.